borhenryk/startup_webpage/_posts/2015-02-24-textgeneration.markdown

 ---

-The [master thesis](https://epub.ub.uni-muenchen.de/60631/) gives an insight into the theory and application of different methods of text generation.
+<p align="justify">The [master thesis](https://epub.ub.uni-muenchen.de/60631/) gives an insight into the theory and application of different methods of text generation.
 Since many areas of the economy are related to text-based problems, this thesis, in order to learn the financial language, used a data source of the financial statements of more than 5000 companies.
 With the help of different algorithms based on neural networks, an attempt was made to automatically generate text based on a given topic.
 This automation of recurring and repeatable tasks could save time and avoid human error in many situations.
 The master thesis is mainly addressed to people with a strong background in statistical and mathematical methods.
-The theory and practical application of Deep Learning is not a prerequisite, as the basic concepts are described extensively in the thesis.
+The theory and practical application of Deep Learning is not a prerequisite, as the basic concepts are described extensively in the thesis.</p>

 <div class="side-by-side">
     <div class="toleft">